UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 write(2, "/home/user/lib/libexternal.so: "..., 68/home/user/lib/libexternal.so: undefined symbol: is_the_word_safe.) = 68
 ```

-If the library implementation crashes, then create unit tests which call your library with problematic arguments, for example:
+If the library implementation crashes, then create unit tests which call your library with problematic arguments and inspect the behavior in the debugger or integrated developement environment, for example:

 `external_test.cpp`
 ``` C++